isomerpages/moe-woodlandspri/_curriculum/Learning for Life Programme.md

 #### **Pervasiveness of programme <br>SPACE (Equip): Sports CCAs**

-Pupils demonstrate school core values of respect, resilience, passion, adaptability, collaboration and innovation as they participate in sports individually and as a team.
+Pupils demonstrate school core values of respect, resilience, passion, adaptability, collaboration and innovation as they participate in sports individually and as a team.<br><br>
 ![](/images/LLP%202023/llp2023_07.JPG)